DylanParenzee/learn_journ/README.md

 - will be pushing on with learining python as it is a better fit for where I would like to be in the Devops/Security space
 - also continued on in Cloud computing studies - Cloud computing models and Cloud deployment models

+Friday 17.02.23
+- refresher on ints and floats in python3